 We are happy that you chose Texas Children's Health Plan for your family.
 Texas Children's Health Plan was founded in 1996 by Texas Children's Hospital as the nation's first managed care organization (MCO) created just for children.
 You have access to a wide network of doctors, hospitals and specialists near you.
-In addition, we offer exclusive benefits and rewards for our members to enjoy with their families, such as reward cards for staying on top of their health, special events, a 24-hour nurse help line, and much more.
+In addition, you can get special member rewards too.
 We look forward to serving you!